 Goose Island Brewhouse has reopened with a modern new look and an expanded on-site brewery.
 The new menu of elevated pub fare includes house-cured meats and mussels (a brewpub staple).
 The kitchen is open to the dining room, and windows look down to the Goose Island brewery vats producing favorites like Honkers Ale.
 A private dining room is available.

 The upscale Forum 55 food hall recently opened in the downtown Loop.
 Forum 55 features rotating pop-up restaurants, along with 10 permanent vendors that include Pork & Mindy’s (from Food Network host Jeff Mauro), Friends Ramen & Sushi and Flo & Santos pizzeria.
 Forum 55 is open for breakfast and lunch.

-The 2018 Michelin Guide Chicago has once again awarded three stars to world-renowned Alinea, owned by Chef Grant Achatz, and Grace, owned by award-winning Chef Curtis Duffy.
+The 2018 Michelin Guide Chicago has once again awarded three stars to world-renowned Alinea, owned by Chef Grant Achatz (pictured above).
 Two stars were given to critically acclaimed Acadia, Oriole, Sixteen and Smyth restaurants.

 Two Chicago restaurants scored a coveted spot on Esquire’s list of The Best New Restaurants in America for 2017.
 Roister is lauded for its “radical playfulness” (witness the foie gras-layered candy bar), while Chef Iliana Regan of Kitsune is hailed as “one of the most creatively distinctive chefs in America” for her take on Japanese cuisine.